 Workout Example #1:

-6 different workouts for 12-15 reps and 4 -5 sets. (warm up doesn’t count) Yes, I’m trying to kill you. 😉 muhaha!
+You will do 5 different workouts for 12-15 reps and 4 -5 sets. (warm up doesn’t count) Yes, I’m trying to kill you. 😉 muhaha!
 A superset is when you go back to back with 2 exercises and rest after you finish both workouts for the same amount of reps.

 If you would like to know more different training technique you can use to challenge yourself and most importantly switch things up check out this blog directed to different ways you can train!

 Warm up: Single arm lat pull downs on the cables (3-4 sets & 12-15 rep range) Slow and controlled.